-PURPOSE: This rule provides requirements regarding animal health for Grade A dairy farms.
-This rule corresponds with Part II, Section 8 of the Grade A Pasteurized Milk Ordinance with Administrative Procedures-2009 Recommendations of the United States Public Health Service/Food and Drug Administration (PMO).
+PURPOSE: This rule provides requirements regarding animal health for Grade "A" dairy farms.
+This rule corresponds with Section 8 of the Grade "A" Pasteurized Milk Ordinance (PMO), 2011 Revision of the United States Department of Health and Human Services, Public Health Service, Food and Drug Administration.